mootools/mootools-upgrade-helper/README.md

   * *Fx.Style* from 1.1 is now *Fx.Tween* and has a slightly different syntax for its usage
   * *Fx.Styles* from 1.1 is now *Fx.Morph*
   * *Fx.Scroll* no longer has a *scrollTo* method in 1.2; us its *start* method instead
-  * *Element.effect* is now *Element.tween*, but unlike the former, the latter returns the element, starting the effect, while in 1.1 *Element.effect* returned an *Fx* instance to you.
+  * *Element:effect* is now *Element:tween*, but unlike the former, the latter returns the element, starting the effect, while in 1.1 *Element:effect* returned an *Fx* instance to you.
 This is not a simple search and replace.
-  * Likewise, *Element.effects* is now *Element.morph* but it doesn't return an *Fx* instance but rather runs the effect.
+  * Likewise, *Element:effects* is now *Element:morph* but it doesn't return an *Fx* instance but rather runs the effect.
   * You no longer specify the property to alter in the *Fx.Tween* (previously *Fx.Style*) constructor but rather pass it to the *start* and *set* methods along with the values.
 * Request:
   * Both *XHR* and *Ajax* are deprecated; use the new *Request* family of classes.
 Their syntax is familiar, but not synonymous.
-  * *Element.send* no longer takes an options object but rather a url as its only argument.
+  * *Element:send* no longer takes an options object but rather a url as its only argument.
   * *Json.Remote* id deprecated; use *Request.JSON*.
 * Cookie:
   * The *get*, *set*, and *remove* methods from 1.1 are now *read*, *write*, and *dispose*, respectively.